andrew-1234/boj-job/README.md

 - Search against multiple job websites (Australia based)
 - Use words and phrases to narrow your search (use commas to add more than one)

+There is no 'Seek' search option because the actual job pages aren't indexed.

 Related:

 - Idea based on [](https://briansjobsearch.com/)(USA focused)